bsudekum/tutorials/hard/readme.md

 }).addTo(map);
 ```

-This adds a layer toggle and adds the initial map layer to the map.
+This adds a layer toggle to the map.
+Since we did not pass in a map idea with `L.mapbox.map('map')`, I added it to the map here. `L.control.layers` takes two arguments where the first argument are baselayers and the second argument is overlays.

 ```javascript
 var userLocationMarker = L.marker();